-During the fiscal year ended September 30, 2012, the Corporation successfully renegotiated its labor contract at the Pimenton mine and during the fourth quarter of fiscal 2012 placed orders for additional mine equipment on which it expects delivery on or about January 6, 2013.
+During the fiscal year ended September 30, 2012, the Corporation successfully renegotiated its labor contract at the Pimenton mine and during the fourth quarter of fiscal 2012 placed orders for additional mine equipment which it received between January and March 2013.

-The Corporation expects the Pimenton mine to gradually increase production above its current 110 to 120 tons per day to 150 tons per day during the year ended September 30, 2013 at current reserve grades.
-At the present rate of production, the Company believes proven and probable reserves are sufficient for 3 years.
-The Corporation is currently working to convert 189,000 tonnes of drill indicated resources into the proven and probable reserves and continue exploration for new gold veins at Pimenton.
+The Corporation expected the Pimenton mine to gradually increase production above its current 110 to 120 tons per day to 150 tons per day during the year ended September 30, 2013.
+This did not take place for the reasons sited above.
+At the present rate of production, the Corporation believes proven and probable reserves are sufficient for 3 years.
+The Corporation is currently working to convert inferred mineral resources into proven and probable mineral reserves and continue exploration for new gold veins at Pimenton.